qmi03/hpc-mpi-rma-report/src/contents/c1/index.typ

+#import "/macros.typ": bao
 = Introduction

 In Chapter 1, I introduce the project's research focus on distributed barrier synchronization algorithms in high-performance computing.
-Section 1.1 explores the motivation behind the research, highlighting the growing importance of high-performance computing across scientific domains, including large language model training and complex simulations.
-The section emphasizes the critical role of barrier algorithms in synchronizing computational processes across different nodes.
+Section 1.1 #bao[should use some commands function in the same way as \ref{} in latex] explores the motivation behind the research, highlighting the growing importance of high-performance computing across scientific domains, including large language model training and complex simulations. #bao[Particularly], the section emphasizes the critical role of barrier algorithms in synchronizing computational processes across different nodes.